Storm Reference - Automation

 Permissions

 Permissions impact the use of automation in Synapse in various ways.
 In some cases, you must explicitly grant permission for users to create and manage automation.
-In other cases, the permissions that a given automated task runs under may vary based on the type of automation used.
+In other cases, the permissions that an automated task runs under may vary based on the type of automation used.
 See the relevant sections below for additional detail.

 Tip